-Elizabethton Electric Department (EED) was founded in 1945 as a publicly owned power distributor.
-EED buys electricity generated by the Tennessee Valley Authority (TVA), and distributes it for sale to its customers.
+Elizabethton Electric Department (EED) was founded in 1945 as a publicly-owned power distributor.
+EED buys energy generated by the Tennessee Valley Authority (TVA) and distributes it for sale to its customers.

 EED owns and maintains one Primary and eight Distribution substations and over 820 miles of line.
-EED purchases over 540 million kilowatt-hours (kWh) of electricity from TVA annually, at a cost of about 38 million dollars annually.
-Each fiscal year, EED pays approximately $900,000 in tax equivalents to its constituent counties and cities.
+EED purchases over 540 millions kilowatt-hours (kWh) of electricity from TVA annually, at a cost of about 39 million dollars annually.
+Each fiscal year, EED pays approximately $1,906,000 in tax equivalents to its constituent counties and cities.

 EED is governed by the City Council of the City of Elizabethton and is a department of the City.